Under the Environment Protection Act 2017, our Governing Board is responsible for:

 10 May 2022 to 9 May 2027

 Margaret has extensive national and international experience of working with government, commercial and not-for-profit boards.
-She is currently Chair of the Audit and Risk Committee of Australian Radiation Protection and Nuclear Safety Agency and is an independent Director and Chair of the Risk and Audit Committee of Battery Stewardship Council.
+She is currently Chair of the Audit and Risk Committee of Australian Radiation Protection and Nuclear Safety Agency.

-Margaret’s former board roles include Chair of IChemE Safety Centre global advisory board, Deputy Chair of Game Management Authority and non-executive Director of Metropolitan Waste and Resource Recovery Group.
-In her senior executive career, Margaret was Chief Executive Officer of Plastics and Chemical Industries Association, following an extensive career at WorkSafe Victoria which culminated in her being appointed the inaugural Director of Major Hazards following the Longford tragedy.
+Margaret’s former board roles include Chair of IChemE Safety Centre global advisory board, Independent Director of the Battery Stewardship Council, and Board member of Metropolitan Waste and Resource Recovery Group and the National Offshore Petroleum Safety Authority.
+In her senior executive career, Margaret was Chief Executive Officer of Plastics and Chemicals Industries Association, following an extensive career at WorkSafe Victoria which culminated in her being appointed the inaugural Director of Major Hazards following the Longford tragedy.

 Margaret holds a Master of Science degree, majoring in chemistry from the University of Melbourne and is an Associate Fellow of the Institution of Chemical Engineers.
 Margaret was inducted into the Inaugural Hall of Fame for the Australian Institute of Occupational Hygienists in 2023 and was awarded the global IChemE’s Trustees Medal for 2023–24.
 Margaret was appointed Member of the Order of Australia in the 2025 Honours List for her significant service to occupational hygiene, chemical engineering and to professional associations.